astronomer/docs/learn/airflow-duckdb.md

 :::info

 If you are connecting to MotherDuck, you will need to add your [MotherDuck Service token](https://motherduck.com/docs/authenticating-to-motherduck/) in the **MotherDuck Service token** field and leave the **Path to local database file** field empty.
-Optionally you can add a MotherDuck database name in the **MotherDuck database name** field, if no name is specified your connection will be to your MotherDuck default database (`my_db`).
+Optionally, you can add a MotherDuck database name in the **MotherDuck database name** field.
+The default name is the default MotherDuck database (`my_db`).

 :::